FRC2706/Minibots/gen2-build.md

 Open a terminal window and execute the following commands

-Install Merge Robotics Minibots software
+### Install Merge Robotics Minibots software

+install by cloning this repo